blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 - Lexicon (A reference of all lexemes with their meaning, like a dictionary)
 - Lexemes (word forms, or basic units of a language's vocabulary.
 It is the abstract representation of a set of words that have the same meaning, such as run, ran and running.
 The lexeme can be best represented as by the free morpheme, "run")
 - Glyphs (A glyph is a specific shape of a character in a typeface.
-A glyph can represent a grapheme, part of a grapheme (such as a diatric), or a combination of graphemes.
+A glyph can represent a grapheme, part of a grapheme (such as a diacritic), or a combination of graphemes.
 A single character can be represented in different styles, and the specific calligraphic design of a character is called a glyph)
-- Graphemes (The smallest visible unit of a language)
+- Graphemes (The smallest functional unit of a writing system)
 	- Another definition, in English is that a grapheme is a letter that represents a single phoneme
 - Phonograms (A grapheme or set of graphemes that is associated with a phoneme)
 - Phonemes (The smallest sonic unit of a language, which defines the phonetics of that language)